Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 === Convolutional Neural Network
 A Convolutional Neural Network (CNN) is a specialized artificial neural network primarily used for image recognition, classification, and computer vision tasks.
 It employs convolutional layers that automatically learn hierarchical patterns and features from input images.
-These convolutional layers consist of filters or kernels that slide across the input image, performing convolutions to extract local features.
+These convolutional layers consist of filters with a specific kernel size that slide across the input image, performing convolutions to extract local features.
 CNNs typically consist of multiple layers, including convolutional, pooling, and fully connected layers.
-The convolutional layers detect low-level features like edges and textures, while subsequent layers combine these features to recognize higher-level patterns and objects.
+The convolutional layers detect low-level features, while subsequent layers combine these features to recognize higher-level patterns.
 Pooling layers downsample the feature maps, reducing the spatial dimensions of the data and increasing computational efficiency.
 Finally, fully connected layers process the extracted features to make predictions or classifications.
 During training, CNNs adjust the parameters of the filters through backpropagation, optimizing them to minimize the difference between predicted outputs and ground truth labels.